Last update: 08/25/2014

 devices for the hearing challenged?

 To obtain a listening device please ask at the Pinnacle Monitor Station.
 No one under the age of 12 allowed in theatre.

 Sunday, September 7, 2 p.m.

-Gateway Arts Foundation is thrilled to present vocalist Zipporah Peddle in her return engagement at the Starbright Theatre for an afternoon of songs that celebrate life, love and the beauty of music.
-In “The Songs I Love: A Cabaret,” Peddle explores the music of George Gershwin, Andre Previn, Edith Piaf, Cole Porter, Jason Robert Brown, Frank Wildhorn and many more.
-She will be joined by special guests Alex Clements (piano); Briana Shaw Rossi (voice); and Dena Massaro-Williams (cello).
-Zipporah will share some of the most beloved songs that have inspired her over the years in a program featuring everything from cherished standards to captivating new works.
-A portion of ticket sales benefit the Gateway Arts Foundation scholarship fund for advanced private music studies for outstanding Las Vegas students.
+Gateway Arts Foundation is thrilled to present vocalist Zipporah Peddle on her return engagement to the Starbright Theatre for an afternoon of songs that celebrate life, love and the beauty of music.
+In “The Songs I Love: A Cabaret,” she will explore the music of George Gershwin, Andre Previn, Edith Piaf, Cole Porter, Jason Robert Brown, Frank Wildhorn and many more artists.
+She will be joined by special guests Alex Clements (piano), Briana Shaw Rossi (voice), and Dena Massaro-Williams (cello).
+A portion of ticket sales to benefit the Gateway Arts Foundation scholarship fund for advanced private music studies for outstanding Las Vegas students.